 - Process words are instructions to you and form part of the question purpose telling you what to do.
-As an example - and don't use this one - list is a process word and is usually followed by a number of whatever to list - Using the word cloud option type in some other process words you are aware of where it says enter word here. - Note that you can add up to three words.
-If you see something that resonates, repeat it to emphasise it and make it bigger.
+As an example - and don't use this one - list is a process word and is usually followed by a number of whatever to list - Using the word cloud option type in some other process words you are aware of where it says enter word here. - Note that these need to be single words rather than phrases, if you press the space button your first word will go through